NielsSkovgaard/starwars/README.md

-Star Wars REST API
+#Star Wars REST API
-=

-About
--
+##About

-This solution builds a REST API to maintain a collection of planets in the Star Wars universe.
+The application allows its users to maintain a collection of planets in the Star Wars universe through a REST API.

-After running the solution, go to: http://localhost:8080/planets.

-It has the following operations:
+It will run on: <http://localhost:8080/planets>.

+**Available operations** (also see [Operations](#operations]))
 - Add new planet
 - List all planets
 - Get single planet by ID
 - Get single planet by name
 - Delete planet by ID

-The planet domain model is:
+**Planet data model**
 - ID (String/ObjectID)
 - Name (String)
 - Climate (String)
 - Terrain (String)
 - Movies (int)
-    - This is the number of Star Wars movies the planet is in, which is looked up through an external integration with the Star Wars API (SWAPI) (https://swapi.co/api/planets/).
+  - The number of Star Wars movies the planet is in.

-Technologies
--
+  - This external information comes from the Star Wars API (SWAPI) (<https://swapi.co/api/planets/>).

+##Technologies
 - Java JDK 8
 - Spring
 - Maven
 - JUnit
 - Mockito
 - MongoDB
-  - Should be running on http://localhost:27017.
+  - Should be running on: <http://localhost:27017>.

-Operations
--

-<b>Add Planets</b>
+##Operations
+#####Add planet

-When starting the application for the first time, the collection is empty, so let's add two planets, by posting to the operation two times.
+When starting the application the first time, the collection is empty.
+We can make the following two POSTs to add the two planets.

 <pre>
 <b><u>Request</u></b>